JorelAli/CommandAPI/docssrc/src/listarguments.md

 ![A list argument with the command "/multigive @p stone grass_block dirt" and Minecraft suggestions with a list of Minecraft items](./images/arguments/listargument.png)

 List arguments allows users to provide a list of values.
+This argument can take on two forms:

-This argument uses an underlying `GreedyStringArgument`, so the greedy string argument rule applies - **this argument can only be used at the end of an argument list**.
+- Using an underlying `GreedyStringArgument`, so the greedy string argument rule applies - **this argument can only be used at the end of an argument list**.
+- Using an underlying `TextArgument`, so this argument can be used anywhere in an argument list, but its contents must be surrounded with quotes (`"`).

 -----